Durham County Council's story

 All of these schemes aim to increase on-street charging provision, especially in places overlooked by the private sector.
 Companies tend to focus on installing chargers in dense urban areas that already have higher electric vehicle usage, rather than to encourage uptake in rural areas or villages and small towns.

-Inequality in electric vehicle uptake and charging:
+Inequality in electric vehicle ownership:

 Increasing accessible charging infrastructure will make the switch to electric vehicles more viable but will not on its own lead to their widespread adoption.
 Currently, most electric vehicle owners are relatively wealthy.
 Charging will not benefit individuals who cannot afford an electric vehicle in the first place.